 The second image shown below from the Sheltie Rescue group on Facebook, is another reminder that placing a barrier can be a huge help in keeping furry family members safe.
 Just a little planning - even if you have well trained animals - can make all the difference when the door opens for a delivery person or neighbor, as any dog may spy something exciting and bolt right out the door.

 When we adopt a mindset geared towards "prevention of risky situations".....we lessen the chances of a loose, terrified animal.
-Small hacks, such as limiting acess to potential escape routes, help plan for potential issues while training our brains to always look around and evaluate safety standards, and that's a winning scenario.
+Small hacks, such as limiting access to potential escape routes, help plan for potential issues while training our brains to always look around and evaluate safety standards, and that's a winning scenario.